postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 ## Architectural Overview

 The proposed system consists of the following components:
-- Agent Manager: Manages the agents and the agent registry.
+- Agent Manager: Manages the Agents and the Agent registry.
-- Agent Registry: Maintains a list of agents, their IDs, and functions.
+- Agent Registry: Maintains a list of Agents, their IDs, and functions.
 - Agents for specific roles: e.g. GPT Vision, Coding Agent, Code Interpreter, Code Checker (see example).
-  - Each agent has its own message queue and can be configured to run on a separate thread or process.
+  - Each Agent has its own message queue and can be configured to run on a separate thread or process.
-  - Each agent can be configured to run on a separate machine or cluster depending on its requirements.
+  - They can also be configured to run on a separate machine or cluster depending on their requirements.
 - Message Handling: JSON and image data communication, in line with the OpenAI API.
 - OpenAI API Communication: External system interaction using the OpenAI API and authentication token.
 - Error Handling and Regeneration: Manages errors from the OpenAI API and coding errors.